quibbble/quibbble-controller/README.md

 ## Architecture

 There are three main processes in this system.
-1. `Controller` - Processes game create and delete requests.
+1. `controller` - Processes game create and delete requests.
-2. `Warcher` - Periodically searches for and cleans up stale games.
+2. `watcher` - Periodically searches for and cleans up stale games.
-3. `Server` - Runs a game instance.
+3. `server` - Runs a game instance.

 ## Flows

 ### Game Creation
-- Send `POST https://api.quibbble.com/create` with some `qqn` such as `[key "tictactoe"][id "example"][teams "red, blue"]`.
+- Send `POST https://<host>/create` with some `qqn` such as `[key "tictactoe"][id "example"][teams "red, blue"]`.
-- `Controller` processes the request and, if valid, creates K8s ConfigMap, Pod, Service, and Ingress resources.
+- `controller` processes the request and, if valid, creates K8s ConfigMap, Pod, Service, and Ingress resources.
-- Game can now be accessed at `https://api.quibbble.com/tictactoe/example`.
+- Game can now be accessed at `https://<host>/tictactoe/example`.

 ### Game Connection
-- Join a game by connection to `wss://api.quibbble.com/tictactoe/example/connect` with websockets.
+- Join a game by connection to `wss://<host>/tictactoe/example/connect` with websockets.
-- Connection should be open to a `Server` instance and relevant game messages should be recieved.
+- Connection should be open to a `server` instance and relevant game messages should be recieved.

 ### Game Cleanup
-- `Watcher` will kick off every `X` timeperiod.
+- `watcher` will kick off every `X` timeperiod.
-- Job requests data from all live games by calling `GET https://api.quibbble.com/<key>/<id>/active` for each game.
+- Job requests data from all live games by calling `GET https://<host>/<key>/<id>/active` for each game.
 - If there are no connected players and no recent updates then all K8s related resources are deleted.

 ## REST API